Archit1231/whack-a-mole-/README.md

 whack-a-mole
-The Whack-a-Mole game is a popular game and this project recreates it using simple electronics and an Arduino Nano.
-Instead of toy moles popping out of holes this version uses LEDs to represent moles and buttons for the player to "whack" them.
-It's an interactive  way to learn about digital input/output, timing, and game logic using  programming.
+Introduction
+The Whack-a-Mole game is a popular arcade-style game that has been entertaining players for decades.
+The premise is simple yet fun: moles (or in modern versions, animated creatures) pop up randomly from holes, and the player needs to hit them with a mallet or a hammer to score points.
+When translated into the world of electronics and DIY projects, this classic game can be recreated using a microcontroller such as the Arduino Nano.